 The Department of Biology has monitored enrollment trends for several years and used these trends to develop strategies to meet this goal (Table 5).
-Although enrollment was not viewed as a concern by the department in 2018, in order to maintain a perspective on retention, enrollment data are included.
-In Fall 2014 and 2015, enrollment reached a high of 345 and declined to 285 in the fall of 2017 before rising slightly in 2018 (an increase of ~3%).
-Health Sciences Biology is still the most popular concentration in the department, representing approximately 23% of all Biology majors, although enrollment in the Cellular/Molecular concentration is increasing and edging nearer to the enrollment in Health Sciences biology.
+Although enrollment was not viewed as a concern by the department in 2019, in order to maintain a perspective on retention, enrollment data are included.
+In Fall 2015, enrollment reached a high of 345 and declined to 285 in the fall of 2017, then rose back to 2015 numbers in 2019.
+Health Sciences Biology is still the most popular concentration in the department, representing approximately 43% of all Biology majors, with enrollment in the Cellular/Molecular concentration a distant second at approximately 17%.
 As we have for several years, our departmental retention rate falls below the University average.